 Did you know that your pharmacist can sometimes help with sexual health-related issues?
 Speak to your pharmacist in total confidentiality if you are experiencing these types of problems.

 Despite the large number of prevention and education programs, sexually transmitted infections (STIs) continue to spread.
 How can this be avoided?

-A sexually transmitted infection or (STI), is an infection that is transmitted during intercourse by an individual who is a carrier of the infection to a healthy individual.
-It can consist of a virus, bacteria, fungus or parasite.
-Although STIs are usually transmitted during intercourse, they can also be transmitted through blood (e.g., sharing syringes or using soiled paraphernalia) or through contact with other contaminated body fluids.
+A sexually transmitted infection or (STI), is an infection that is transmitted during sexual intercourse by an individual who is a carrier of the infection to a healthy individual.
+It may consist of a virus, bacteria, fungus or parasite.
+Although STIs are usually transmitted during intercourse, they can also be transmitted through blood (e.g. sharing syringes or using soiled paraphernalia) or through contact with other contaminated body fluids.

 Unfortunately, STIs are on the rise in Canada and can lead to serious consequences as much from an individual health standpoint as from a socioeconomic perspective.
 Moreover, STIs are a major public health issue.
 Being well-informed and adopting safe and healthy sexual practices is crucial in preventing the spread of STIs.

 There are several types of STIs.
 The most common are: